-Williams is a professional archaeologist with over thirty-five years of
+Scott Williams is a professional archaeologist with over thirty

-experience conducting archaeological research throughout the Pacific Northwest,
+years of experience conducting archaeological research throughout the Pacific

-the islands of the Pacific, and Australia.
-He has worked for government
+Northwest, the islands of the Pacific, and Australia, and he has worked for

-agencies, private consultants, and the Bishop Museum in Honolulu.
-He is
+government agencies, private consultants, and the Bishop Museum in Honolulu.
+He

 Department of Transportation, where he manages the agency’s archaeology and

-history program.
-He is on the Board of the
+Department of Transportation, he is on the Board of the Maritime Archaeological

 Artist Credit: Gordon Miller